 Sometimes I find myself with a pound of ground beef and no clue what to make with it.
 It’s times like that when I turn to hamburger soup- it’s satisfying, quick, and you can customize it with whatever ingredients you already have around the house.
 Looking for more ways to use this versatile type of meat?
 Try my creamy and comforting ground beef stroganoff!

-This soup starts with the classic base of onions, carrot and celery.
-The veggies are sauteed until softened.
-After your veggies are done, the hamburger goes into the pot to brown.
-I use a 90% lean ground beef, it’s got plenty of flavor but doesn’t make the soup greasy.
-If you’re using beef with a higher fat content, you’ll want to drain off any excess fat before you move to the next step.
-After the meat and veggies are ready, I add tomatoes, tomato sauce, potatoes, beef broth and herbs to the pot, then bring the whole thing to a simmer.
-After the potatoes have softened, it’s time to stir in some corn and green beans.
+This hamburger soup recipe starts with the classic base of onion, carrot and celery.
+Sautee the onion, carrot and celery in a little olive oil until softened in a large pot.
+After your veggies cook, the hamburger goes into the pot to brown.
+Break up the beef into crumbles.
+Add garlic and cook for a few seconds.
+Next add tomatoes, tomato sauce, diced potato, beef broth and herbs to the pot, then bring the whole thing to a boil and then let it simmer.
+After the potatoes soften, stir in some corn and green beans with some salt and pepper.
 Add a sprinkle of parsley, then serve and enjoy!

 • I use fresh green beans, but you can absolutely use frozen if you prefer.
 The key is to add them at the end of the cooking time so that they don’t get mushy.